XiangZhang-zx/my_portfolio/java/BabyBirths/README.md

 ## Usage

-To test the program, we use the small data files.
+To use this project, you can run the BabyNames class in an IDE or from the command line.
+You can provide input data to the methods by specifying the required parameters.
+Examples of usage can be found in the comments of the code.